Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 Lists the statuses of the datafeeds in your Merchant Center account.
 */
 await gapi.client.content.datafeedstatuses.list({ merchantId: "merchantId",  });

 /*
+Retrieves the status and review eligibility for the free listing program.
+*/
+await gapi.client.content.freelistingsprogram.get({ merchantId: "merchantId",  });

+/*
+Requests a review for Free Listings program in the provided region.
+Important: This method is only whitelisted for selected merchants.
+*/
+await gapi.client.content.freelistingsprogram.requestreview({ merchantId: "merchantId",  });

+/*
 Retrieves and/or updates the LIA settings of multiple accounts in a single request.